The second U.S. Navy ship to honor the famous Revolutionary War battle of 2-3 January 1777 and the birthplace of Capt. Robert F. Stockton.

 A much needed overhaul followed Princeton-s return to the west coast and in May 1968 she again sailed west to Viet Nam.
 There, as flagship for Amphibious Ready Group Alpha, she provided amphibious assault carrier services for operations "Fortress Attack" III and IV, "Proud Hunter," "Swift Pursuit," and "Eager Hunter."
 In December she returned to the United States and in April, 1969 she was designated the prime recovery ship for Apollo 10, the lunar mission which paved the way for Apollo II and the first landing on the moon.
 Completing that mission successfully, Princeton resumed exercises off the west coast.

-Princeton received 8 battle stars for service during the Korean Conflict.
+Princeton received eight battle stars for service during the Korean War, and six for her service in the Vietnam War.